syncfusion-content/javascript-docs/js/api/ejRTE.md

-Specifies the file type extension to be shown in file browser window.
+Specifies the file type extension shown in the file browser window.